MCBE-Speedrunning/retime.mcbe.wtf/README.md

 * The mod message has been changed to include the exact frame instead of timestamps

 * The time format has been changed from `Xh Xm Xs Xms` to `XX:XX:XX.XXX`

+* Removed the alert that appears when copying the mod message